ivorking/textfire/README.md

 GA project - textFIRE!
 (c) 2018
-by Ivor King & John "The Not So Amazing Man" Stewart
+by Ivor King

+This is a tribute game to the classic early 90s